HaoZeke/grimoire/src/content/archLinux/waylandNotes.md

 QT5 [cantata](https://github.com/CDrummond/cantata) for when I need lyrics and a GUI.
 Additionally, since my shift from synapse to rofi, I shall also need [clerk](https://github.com/carnager/clerk) to allow me to use rofi to control `mpd`.

+## Telegram and SDDM
+Somehow, `sddm` was not respecting my environment variables, so telegram had these ugly window borders.
+Additionally, running telegram from the terminal and basically, with the environment variables (after removing `sddm`) caused a weird permissions FATAL error.

+Finally I decided to just go for the snap package.
+I went with the alpha release and everything seems to be working well.